hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 String transactionId: The transactionId to delete from.

 ### Talk2MGetData
 Retrieves all non-logged data from DataMailbox.
-All of this data is then sent through InsertDataTableItem.
+All of this data is then sent through InsertNonloggedItem.

 ### Talk2MSyncData
 Sends a SyncData request to DataMailbox which will retrieve only logged data.
 All logged data is then sent through InsertStreamItem.